EYO-07/QtRogueLike/README.md

 3. LEFT, RIGHT : Rotates de Camera
 4. R : Use whetstone to repair weapons
 5. E : Eat the first food in inventory
-6. C : Interact with stairs
+6. C : Interact with stairs or Buildings
 7. F, CTRL, END : Special Skills which you gain surviving on day count.
 8. SPACE : Rest
 9. G : Get items on the floor